xiboon/docs/src/index.md

 **Runfile** is a command line utility and a Ruby library that helps you create feature-rich command line utilities for your projects.

-You create a `Runfile`, and execute commands with `run command arguments -and --flags`.
+You create a `runfile`, and execute commands with `run command arguments -and --flags`.

 [![Runfile Demo](/assets/cast.gif)](/demo/)